TM312/mllrs.io/content/articles/aws-transcribe.md

 AWS Transcribe appears to be a suitable service for speech-to-text conversion.
 However, if we require more than a one-off solution, we would want to interact with the AWS services programatically.

-## AWS SDK – `boto3`
+<h2>AWS SDK – <code>boto3</code></h2>

 0. **Setup**

     [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) is AWS SDK for Python which provides us with access to S3 and Transcribe.

-    We install boto3 using `pip install boto3`.
+    We install boto3 using <code>pip install boto3</code>.

     Boto3 requires the authentication credentials 'aws_access_key_id' and 'aws_secret_access_key', to access resources through our account.
 We can create through the AWS IAM service.
 In the AWS Management Console we select *IAM* in the **Service Menu**.
 We click on *Users* > *Add user* and select *Programmatic access*.
 For our purposes we can add the user to Admins by selecting the field, which will provide full access to all available resources.

     *In production systems we would want to restrict its access to only those resources we need.
 For details, refer to the [official docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).*

     Once we created the user, we get the necessary credentials, which we can store in a config file.
-Create/Open the config file using vim via `vi ~/.aws/credentials` and add the following lines
+Create/Open the config file using vim via <code>vi ~/.aws/credentials</code> and add the following lines

     ```ini
     [default]